OriHoch/dppctl/README.md

 * Infrastructure management using [Kubernetes](kubernetes.io) - providing the dynamic and scalable infrastructure for running the pipelines, and allowing to dynamically add related infrastructure as needed
 * Python 3.6 - Using latest Python is great for data processing, you can embed Python code inside the pipelines yaml, as files alongside the pipelines yaml or as separate Python packages.

+## Components and Architecture

+* [dppctl-py](https://github.com/OriHoch/dppctl-py) - provides the main dppctl Python library which provides the core functionality.
+Also provides the CLI to allow to interact with the library.
+* [dppctl-pipelines](https://github.com/OriHoch/dppctl-pipelines) - Kubernetes Helm chart that defines the pipelines runner and related infrastructure.
+* dppctl-operator - Kubernetes custom resource definition using operator pattern to support declarative interaction with the dppctl Python library. see [1](https://github.com/giantswarm/operator-example-python?files=1)
+* dppctl-api - REST api to allow secure, authenticate interaction with the dppctl Python library
+  * auth server - provides authentication based on 3rd party OAuth providers (GitHub / Google)
+  * business logic server - provides business logic, initiates actions based on changes, for example to enforce usage limits.

 ## Usage Examples

 ### Dump datapackage to DB